jconorgrogan/Informational-Constructivism/03_Derived_Structures_and_Connections/IC_ISG_Insights.md

 The full PF-ISG is reachable using only Δ_gen and Δ_self.
 However, Δ_proj is essential for cost minimization and acts as the coarse-graining step in RG analysis.
 Without Δ_proj, structures accumulate redundant representations, K grows, and `F_β` might not decrease efficiently. Δ_proj enables refactoring, compression, and movement along RG trajectories.

 Observer types can be classified by their PF-ISG profile.
 Low-x observers favor novelty (associative).
 High-x observers rely on deep recursion (formal systems).
 Balanced observers might have efficient architectures.
 These regions also correspond to stable attractors under SUR flow dynamics analyzed on the `(K, C₂, F_β)` space.

+The Generative Depth of ISG Structures: While ISG coordinates like (x,y) (from prime factorization) or algorithmic properties (PD, min Steps) provide valuable structural classifications, they are projections.
+The complete informational identity of a structure n also encompasses the characteristics of its Generative Path Space (GPS) – the set of all Δ-paths that can construct it.
+This includes the complexity, diversity, and compressibility of these paths.
+Two structures with identical ISG coordinates might possess vastly different GPS properties, reflecting different 'constructive richness' or 'interpretive potentials'.

 The PF-ISG can be lifted to a categorical structure, with structures as objects, Δ operations as morphisms, and homotopy classes of Δ_self as higher-order loops.
 This supports topological reasoning about cognitive process trajectories, recursion fixed points, and memory graph connectivity.